-Note that some TBox elements are removed when a device disappear.
+Note that some TBox elements are removed from the knowledge base when a device disappear.
 This is due to the reasoning engine which adds terminological elements on its own and remove it when instances are removed.
 Anyway, those TBox elements are not the ones added with the devices semantic annotations.